 Samantha also advised Alice Smellie on the chapter about sex, having several very lively conversations in “Cracking The Menopause” by Mariella Frostup and Alice Smellie.

 She also advised Fran Bushe for her book “My Broken Vagina” and Jo Divine is included as a resource.

 She has also written about sexual intimacy and pleasure for mpoweredwomen and you can find the articles on their website.

 Samantha recorded a podcast with Dr Caroline West, Lecturer in Sexuality Studies at Dublin City University and founder of Glow West.
 From orgasm faces, sexual lubricants, body confidence, communication, sex after bereavement and sex toys, they discuss so much to help you enjoy better sex lives.

-Samantha is joining Katie Taylor and Diane Danzebrink at the Latte Lounge Midlife Festival 11th -15th October 2021 to chat about sex and menopause which will no doubt be fun, lively and informative.
+Samantha joined Katie Taylor and Diane Danzebrink at the Latte Lounge Midlife Festival in October 2021 to chat about sex and menopause which was fun, lively and informative.

-Samantha is also a member of the Royal College of Obstetricians and Gynaecologists Womens Voices Involvement panel and a member of the Vaginal Atrophy Facebook Group.
+Samantha is also a member of the Royal College of Obstetricians and Gynaecologists Women’s Voices Involvement panel

 She is a member of the Surgical Menopause Advisory Committee for International Association For Premenstrual Disorders (IAPMD) with Dr Hannah Short, Dr Nick Panay, Diane Danzebrink, Dr Malcolm Dixon and Andrea Chisholm